Gouda cheese: Process

-After cultured milk is curdled, some of the whey is then drained and water is added.
-This is called "washing the curd", and creates a sweeter cheese, as the washing removes some of the lactose, resulting in a reduction of lactic acid produced.
-About 10% of the mixture is curds, which are pressed into circular molds for several hours.
-These molds are the essential reason behind its traditional, characteristic shape.
+After cultured milk is curdled, some of the whey is drained and water is added to the batch.
+This is called "washing the curd"; it creates a sweeter cheese by removing some of the lactose, resulting in a reduction of lactic acid produced.
+About 10% of the mixture is curds, which are pressed into circular moulds for several hours.
+These moulds are the essential reason behind its traditional, characteristic shape.
 The cheese is then soaked in a brine solution, which gives the cheese and its rind a distinctive taste.